dare-tech/dareupdate-public/README.md

 Please note that this version is still in Beta.
 A full wiki will be added in the coming weeks prior to the official release.

+## DARE Update Agent Options

+The DARE Update Agent is located at **/Library/Application Support/DARE/Bin/dareupdate** with a symlink at **/usr/local/bin/dareupdate**

+For all flags available with the DARE Update Agent, type **dareupdate help** into terminal.

 ## Configuration Profile Customisation

 Until the official wikis are available, please refer to the descriptions within the JSON schema for each individual key for an overview of functionality.